markjprice/apps-services-net8/docs/ch18-carousel.md

 # Implementing the Model-View-ViewModel pattern

-Now, let’s define a model and a view model for working with categories:
+Now, let's define a model and a view model for working with categories:

-1. In the Northwind.Maui.Blazor.Client project file, add package references for the .NET MAUI Community Toolkit and for the MVVM Community Toolkit, as shown in the following markup:
+1. In the `Northwind.Maui.Blazor.Client` project file, add package references for the .NET MAUI Community Toolkit and for the MVVM Community Toolkit, as shown in the following markup:
 ```xml
 <PackageReference Include="CommunityToolkit.Maui" Version="5.2.0" />
 <PackageReference Include="CommunityToolkit.Mvvm" Version="8.2.0" />